BIOSM 1500 Investigative Marine Biology Laboratory

 d. learn how to work cooperatively with others toward a common goal.

-Successful completion of BioSM 1500 fulfills requirements of several Cornell majors.
-Contact the Cornell Academic Coordinator (etw36) for details.
+Successful completion of BioSM 1500 fulfills requirements of several Cornell colleges and majors.

 |Section ID:||BIOSM 1500 801-FLD|